 Light is electromagnetic radiation within the range of wavelength that is visible to the human eye.
 Medical lasers produce photons of electromagnetic energy that can be within, above or below this range (figure 1).
-The ranges of frequency for each region of the electromagnetic spectrum are as follows:
+The ranges of wavelength for each region of the electromagnetic spectrum are as follows:

 - Gamma rays: <0.1 nm

 - X-Rays: 0.1 to 10 nm